Máirín Nic Eoin

-Máirín Nic Eoin, Irish academic and scholar.
+Máirín Nic Eoin is an Irish academic and scholar.

-Currently, Cregan Professor of Irish St Patrick's College / DCU, Nic Eoin was elected to the Royal Irish Academy in 2016.
-In 2003 she and Brian Lalor were consultant editors for Literature in Irish in The Encyclopaedia of Ireland.
-In 2022 she was made an honorary fellow of Trinity College.
+Nic Eoin is Professor Emerita of Irish at St Patrick's College / DCU.
+She was elected to the Royal Irish Academy in 2016.
+In 2003, Nic Eoin and Brian Lalor were consultant editors for Literature in Irish in The Encyclopaedia of Ireland.
+In 2022, she was made an honorary fellow of Trinity College.

 Her work has been published by An Clóchomhar and Cló Iar-Chonnacht.